Bob Grim (American football): Professional career

-Post Playing Career
+Post playing career

 After retiring from the NFL, Grim became a broadcaster.
 He spent close to two decades as a color commentator on the radio broadcasts of his alma mater, Oregon State, where he worked alongside longtime OSU radio voices Darrell Aune and Mike Parker.
 Grim retired from the position after the Beavers' 2003 season, and was replaced by former offensive lineman Jim Wilson.